Vegan Nutella Energy Bites

 Nutella Energy Bites

 Dates are pretty magical.
 I like to think of them as natures caramel.
 If you haven’t had the pleasure of using them in energy bites before they not only provide just the right amount of sweetness but help bind the other ingredients together.
 If your dates are very hard, then you’ll want to soak them in a bit of hot water before processing.
-Otherwise, your food processor is going to get quite the workout.
+Otherwise, your food processor (affiliate) is going to get quite the workout.

 You could use all hazelnuts here but to save money, I threw in cashews and slivered almonds to the mix.
 Regular almonds will work, but the slivered blanched kind are skinless and therefore won’t change the color.
 Whirl those together in a food processor until very finely chopped.
 Take care not to turn them into nut butter as you want actual pieces of the nuts in the final balls.